marekbeckmann/Secure-Debian-Script/README.md

+What does this script do

+This script will install the following programs:

+Google 2-FA authentication

+UFW Firewall

+Fail2Ban Intrusion Detection

+PSAD Intrusion Prevention

+Clamav Anti-Virus

+Chrootkint Chrootkit Detection

+Password Quality

+This Script will configure the following settings/configurations

+Secure PROC in /etc/fstab

+Configure password quality in /etc/pam.d/common-password

+Configure PSAD in /etc/psad/psad.conf

+Configure fail2ban and add fail2ban jail in /etc/fail2ban/jail.d/ssh.local

+Configure SSH config in /etc/ssh/sshd_config

+Configure SSHD Pam in /etc/pam.d/sshd

+Configure Password hashing rounds in /etc/login.defs

+Configure Core Dump in /etc/security/limits.conf and /etc/sysctl.conf

+Add disclaimers to /etc/ssh/banner, /etc/issue and /etc/issue.net

+This script is not perfect, and it may not successfully run on any Debian-based distribution.
+As of now, I only tested it on Debian 10 (Buster) and Ubuntu 18.04 LTS.
+Furthermore, make sure, that you keep a root session open, before executing this script.
+After the execution, follow the post-execution instructions.

 How to use

 The Source Code is available on GitHub, if you want to contribute, create an issue, etc. you can do it there.